falcucci/wordle/README.md

 ## Usage

-This game isn't publish on `npm` yet so run it locally to see how it works
+This game was't published at `npm` yet so run it locally to see how it works.

 install typescript globally: